bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:18:59

-That Sounds like a great idea.
+That sounds like a great idea.

 Speaker 0: 00:19:01